 Step 1: How to take Hydrangea cuttings

-To give your Hydrangea cuttings the best chance to root, start with healthy plants free of pests such as aphids or any disease.
-Both blooming and non-blooming stems can be propagated easily, but I always try to find stems without flower buds first.
+To give your Hydrangea stem cuttings the best chance to root, start with healthy plants free of pests such as aphids or any disease.
+Both blooming and non-blooming Hydrangea stems can be propagated easily, but I always try to find stems without flower buds first.

 Helpful Tip: don’t let the Hydrangea cuttings dry out during the whole process.
 Work fast in a shaded area.

-If you are propagating large leaf Hydrangea varieties with leaves 3″ across or larger, trimming the remaining two large leaves in half will reduce the stress on the cuttings to draw up water.
+If you are propagating large leaf Hydrangea varieties with leaves 3″ across or larger, trimming the remaining leaves in half will reduce the stress on the cuttings to draw up water.
 For smaller leaf Hydrangeas, it’s ok to keep the leaves whole.

 You may also love: how to propagate Fiddle Leaf Fig easily!